 Check out the video for their single Devil below, and listen to their soundcloud above.
 Prepare to dance to the braggadocio without abandon.

-Lady Gaga presents Cheek To Cheek, a collaboration with Dean Martin.
-She also dons a preposterous Cher wig for most of it, but aside from that there are no complaints.
+Lady Gaga presents Cheek To Cheek, a recent collaboration with the ever-charming Tony Bennett, which is garnering much success on the jazz charts, debuting at number one.
+She dons a gigantic Cher-inspired wig for the live performance, and according to her instagram it seems that this is the Lady’s newest lewk.
 She’s giving her everything the whole way through, and expertly, might I add.
 This cover of Bang Bang by Nancy Sinatra is heart-wrenching, seductive, beautiful and honest.
-Except for the Cher wig.
+Definitely more honest than that wig.

 Perfume Genius is just that, a genius.
 Mike Hadreas, man behind the moniker, the Seattle-based frontman of Perfume Genius gives us yet another provocative and rich music video.
 He is Edmund with the White Queen, and this is Narnia.
 Let me tell you, this entire album is beautiful.